CivicActions/guidebook/docs/100-security/incident-response-checklist.md

 A. Notify the Slack channel [#general](https://civicactions.slack.com/messages/general/) that the incident has been resolved.
 Use `@security` to trigger a Slack notification for the Security team.

-B. Update the JIRA ticket (if applicable) and set the status to one of the following:
+B. Update the ticket/issue (if applicable) and set the status to one of the following:

 - Confirmed incident: _Ready for QA_
 - False alarm: _Done_

-C. Schedule an [IR Team retrospective](incident-response-plan.md#have-a-team-retrospective).
+C. Schedule an [IR Team retrospective](incident-response-plan.md#conducting-a-retrospective).
 Optional for false alarms.

 D. Share the final _sitrep_ with stakeholders.